-- Watch enormous elephants dwarfed by towering baobab trees in Tarangire National Park. - Gaze at the dense herds of wildlife contained by the lush caldera walls of Ngorongoro Crater. - Experience the vast plains as far as the eye can see in the midst of blue wildebeest, Burchell's zebra, cheetah, and leopard scattered in the Serengeti. - Delight in watching the olive baboons and blue monkeys leaping from tree to tree in Lake Manyara National Park.
+- Watch enormous elephants dwarfed by towering baobab trees in Tarangire National Park. - Gaze at the dense herds of wildlife contained by the lush caldera walls of Ngorongoro Crater. - Experience vast plains as far as the eye can see in the midst of blue wildebeest, Burchell's zebras, cheetahs, and leopards scattered in the Serengeti. - Delight in watching the olive baboons and blue monkeys leaping from tree to tree in Lake Manyara National Park.

-LEADERS: Gail and Doug Cheeseman assisted by five Tanzanian guides.
+LEADERS: Gail and Doug Cheeseman assisted by four Tanzanian guides.